Transient acceleration in $f(T)$ gravity: Observational data and fitting method

 where $\mu_0=42.38-5\log_{10}h$, and $h$ is the Hubble constant $H_0$ in the units of 100 km s$^{-1}$Mpc$^{-1}$.
 The corresponding luminosity distance function $D_L(z)$ is

-where $E(z'; \textbf{p})$ is the dimensionless Hubble parameter given by Eq.(\ref{y2}), and \textbf{p} stands for the parameter vector of the evaluated model embedded in expansion rate parameter $E(z)$.
+where $E(z'; \textbf{p})$ is the dimensionless Hubble parameter given by Eq.(\ref{y2}), and \textbf{p} stands for the parameter vector of the evaluated model embedded in the expansion rate parameter $E(z)$.
 We note that parameters in the expansion rate $E(z)$ include the annoying parameter $h$.
-In order to be immune from the Hubble constant, we should marginalize over the nuisance parameter $\mu_0$ by integrating the probabilities on $\mu_0$ \citep{pietro2003future,nesseris2005comparison,perivolaropoulos2005constraints}.
-Finally, we can estimate the remaining parameters without $h$ by minimizing
+In order to exclude the Hubble constant, we should marginalize over the nuisance parameter $\mu_0$ by integrating the probabilities on $\mu_0$ \citep{pietro2003future,nesseris2005comparison,perivolaropoulos2005constraints}.
+Finally, we can estimate the remaining parameters by minimizing

 where

 and $\mu_{obs}$ is the observational distance modulus.
 This approach has been used in the reconstruction of dark energy \citep{wei2007reconstruction}, parameter constraint \citep{wei2010observational}, reconstruction of the energy condition history \citep{wu2012reconstructing} etc.